CHESTER LabNet (CLN) provides a wide variety of analytical services, including:

 Detection limits are determined following NELAP and EPA guidelines where possible.
 Detection limits, while remaining consistent at the instrument level, may vary depending on the matrix of the sample analyzed.

 (Note: the detection limits given here may not be exact.
 For current detection limits, please contact us.)

-CLN prides itself in our ability to work closely with clients to ensure the best data for that client’s needs.
+CLN prides itself in our ability to work closely with clients to ensure the best data that meets their needs.
 Although we have listed the most common methods, techniques, and reporting formats on our methods page, we are by no means limited to them.
 If you have a project related to air quality which may not fall neatly into the methods or techniques we have listed on our site, please contact us.